GAFA & FinTech – Is There Potential?

 Previously Apple Pay Cash was launched in a few select countries.
 This was a feature that allowed you to store money in your Apple Pay wallet, then send money to friends via iMessage or pay for services.
 However, this didn’t get expanded into the UK or mainland Europe.
 With this said, the project may become revived once the Apple card is available in more geographies.

-Last year Facebook was contacting financial institutions with the aim of integrating them into messenger.
+In 2019 Facebook was contacting financial institutions with the aim of integrating them into messenger.
 Some FinTechs already have chatbots on messenger, but Facebook was aiming to get more traditional banks on board.
-This didn’t seem to go to plan as the general consensus was that the banks didn’t want to integrate with Facebook due to recent data privacy scandals.
+This didn’t seem to go to plan as the general consensus was that the banks didn’t want to integrate with Facebook due to data privacy scandals.

-Currently, Facebook has been conducting a variety of meetings with officials about their ‘Global Coin’ plan.
+In the same year the company held a variety of meetings with officials about their ‘Global Coin’ plan.
 Facebook wants to create a cryptocurrency coin which would be easily available to all users on Instagram, WhatsApp and Messenger.
-Their total user base is around 2.7bn… To put this into perspective, the population of the USA and Europe alone is around 1.1bn… Paying with the Global Coin will be very accessible, whether it’s on your laptop or on your phone via an app or digital wallet, it will only be a few taps away.
+Their total user base is around 2.8bn (To put this into perspective, the population of the USA and Europe alone is around 1.1bn).
+Paying with the Global Coin will be very accessible, whether it’s on your laptop or on your phone via an app or digital wallet, it will only be a few taps away.
 Furthermore, Facebook most probably will not have any trouble in signing up businesses to open an account – if they do need convincing then a simple Facebook ads discount would get them hooked!

 PSD2 – What is it?